Snow, adventures, production

 The bags certainly look awfully stylish for something that may well have ended up in a landfill site - wish I was coming to yours this Christmas!

 I wished I was at yours at christmastime too, haha, I would love such a fab bag!
-It’s indeed a very good idea, especially the second and the third reason
+It’s indeed a very good idea, especially the second and the third reason ;) for using piles of fabric!

 It was fun to see your shibori felting experiment.
 I’ve been drooling over Nicky Epstein’s book, “Knitting Never Felt Better” that has a lot of shibori techniques for knitted pieces and have been wanting to try to shibori with my hand felted stuff as well.